-The main source of Portsmouth water is the Bellamy Reservoir, located in Madbury and Dover.
+The main source of Portsmouth water is the Bellamy Reservoir located in Madbury and Dover.
 The water is piped to a water treatment plant in Madbury, where it is treated, filtered, and disinfected.
 This location is also the site of the City's Madbury Wells 2, 3, and 4.
 From this site, water is pumped under pressure to consumers in Madbury, Dover, and Durham and then to a booster pumping station in Newington.
-It is then pumped to consumers in Newington, Portsmouth, Greenland, Rye, and the New Castle Water Works.
+From there, it is pumped to consumers in Newington, Portsmouth, Greenland, Rye, and the New Castle Water Works.
 Many consumers are also served by the City's groundwater well sources.
-These wells include the Collins and Portsmouth wells in Portsmouth and the Greenland Well in Greenland.
-The Pease International Tradeport is served by the Haven, Smith, and Harrison wells.
+These wells include the Collins and Portsmouth Wells in Portsmouth and the Greenland Well in Greenland.
+The Pease International Tradeport is served by the Haven, Smith, and Harrison Wells.
 The Portsmouth and Pease water systems are interconnected, which allows water to be transferred from one system to the other as needed.
+All systems are monitored continuously by our certified water operations staff.